-OFHEO, with the assistance of an executive compensation consulting firm, will have completed an extensive study of executive compensation at the Enterprises in FY 2002.
-The study will result in the identification of an updated peer group of comparable firms.
-Using that peer group and other publicly available information, OFHEO will continue to monitor changes in executive compensation at the Enterprises in FY 2003 to ensure that such compensation is not excessive.
+OFHEO, with the assistance of an executive compensation consulting firm, has completed an extensive study of executive compensation at the Enterprises in FY 2002.
+The study identified an updated peer group of comparable firms.
+Using that peer group and other publicly available information, OFHEO will continue to monitor changes in executive compensation at the Enterprises in FY 2004 to ensure that such compensation is not excessive.
 Also, when an Enterprise submits for OFHEO's approval an agreement or amendment to an agreement that provides termination benefits to an executive, OFHEO will review and act upon the Enterprise's request.
 OFHEO will also monitor the Enterprises' compliance with the executive compensation regulation and, if necessary, take appropriate steps to assure their compliance.